A B C D E F G H I J M N O P R S T V W

 Disclosure Committee

 A committee that considers the materiality of information, determines disclosure requirements, identifies relevant disclosure issues and coordinates the development of the appropriate infrastructure to ensure that quality material information is disclosed in a timely fashion to management for the potential action and disclosure.
-Typically the disclosure committee reports to and on occasion includes senior officers.
-The disclosure committee usually includes the CAO, General Counsel, Chief Risk Management Officer, CIO, and the Chief Investor Relations Officer.
+Typically, the disclosure committee reports to and, on occasion, includes senior officers.
+The disclosure committee usually includes the CAO, General Counsel, Chief Risk Management Officer, CIO and the Chief Investor Relations Officer.

 Disclosure Controls and Procedures

-The activities in place to ensure material financial and nonfinancial information is “recorded, processed, summarized and reported within the time periods specified by the [SEC’s] rules and forms.”
+The activities in place to ensure that material financial and non-financial information is “recorded, processed, summarized and reported within the time periods specified by the [SEC’s] rules and forms.”
 They may include ongoing processes for training personnel, monitoring change, and keeping the inventory of reporting requirements up to date with current rules and regulations.
 These are slightly different than internal controls over financial reporting.

 Divestiture